 What is the deadline to request an absentee ballot?
-For voters registered in Florida, the deadline to request an absentee is TEN days before the election, which is Saturday, October 24, 2020.
-However, it's easy to lose track of time so it's best to go ahead and follow the link above now while you're thinking about it.
+For voters registered in Florida, the deadline to request an absentee is TEN days before the election.
+However, it's easy to lose track of time so it's best to go ahead and follow the link above early while you're thinking about it.

 Can I drop off my mail-in absentee ballot in person?